GABeech/gabeech.github.io/_drafts/Python-Multithreading.md

 And with one small trick we can even do this with only chaning one line of code!

 We just need to change our import a little.
 From `from multiprocessing import Pool` to `from multiprocessing import ThreadPool as Pool` bam.
 Massive speed increase with not a whole lot of effort.

+## Conclusion

+Overall once I was able to get my head around all of the options, and the pythonic way to do multithreading it ended up working really well.
+There was a bit of a steep learning curve, but from what I was reading python wasn't really designed for multiprocess/multithreaded operations.
+Would I use python in the future for something like this?
+Probably for one-off type scripts.
+I would probably use another language that I was able to do multithreading a bit easier with if I was working on something that would be used more than a few times.